Year after year, I look forward to the holidays in New York City.

 Be sure to read our post on the Rockefeller Center Christmas Tree for more information including where to get a good view, the full dates and hours when the tree is lit up, and more.

-The show is made up of hundreds of thousands of LED lights synchronized to holiday music projected onto the side of its flagship store on 5th Avenue between 49th and 50th Streets.
+The show uses hundreds of thousands of LED lights synchronized to holiday music projected onto the side of its flagship store on 5th Avenue between E. 49th and E. 50th Streets.

 As one of NYC's most luxurious department stores, Bergdorf's (as it's known locally) is regarded as the store with the most extraordinary and fashionable holiday window displays.